radekstepan/ukraine/README.rst

     There is also a plugin called ``ducktape`` in use that will cleanup any local files before attempting to spawn a new app.
 Otherwise, we would constantly be spawning an older version of an app.

     For posting env variables, we add a new router method that maintains a list of apps to env vars passed by the user.
-Whenever a new app is to be spawned, these vars are injected into its ``package.json`` file.
+We save the new environment and then custom restart the app for the changes to take effect.

 chernobyl
     #. checks that your app's `package.json` file is in order